This book provides an account of the theoretical and methodological underpinnings of exponential random graph models (ERGMs).

 Vendeur : AussieBookSeller, Truganina, VIC, Australie

 Hardcover.
 Etat : new.
 Hardcover.
 Exponential random graph models (ERGMs) are increasingly applied to observed network data and are central to understanding social structure and network processes.
 The chapters in this edited volume provide a self-contained, exhaustive account of the theoretical and methodological underpinnings of ERGMs, including models for univariate, multivariate, bipartite, longitudinal and social-influence type ERGMs.
 Each method is applied in individual case studies illustrating how social science theories may be examined empirically using ERGMs.
 The authors supply the reader with sufficient detail to specify ERGMs, fit them to data with any of the available software packages and interpret the results.
 Provides an account of the theoretical and methodological underpinnings of exponential random graph models (ERGMs), as well as a compendium of ERGM methods and illustrative applications.
 The reader is given sufficient detail to specify ERGMs, fit them to data with any of the available software packages and interpret the results.
+This item is printed on demand.
 Shipping may be from our Sydney, NSW warehouse or from our UK or US warehouse, depending on stock availability.
 N° de réf. du vendeur 9780521193566

 Quantité disponible : 1 disponible(s)